Table of Contents[Hide][Show]

 There are also a fairly large variety of passport photo apps available for your iPhone or Android device.
 One of the more popular ones is Passport Photo Booth, which is Free and gives you the option of either having the photo printed cheaply at a local drugstore or pharmacy ($0.50 or less) or the maker of the app will provide professional prints shipped for only $5

-So….…Where is the best place to get your Passport Photo Taken?
+Conclusion: The best place to get a Passport Photo

 - If you have a membership, Sam’s and Costco are probably the best options.
 They are cheap and generally provided in less than 1 hour.